ninadmhatre/journal/ides_n_editors.md

 have plans to do so in future.
 One thing i never did it with Vim is use it as an IDE.
 When i started using it, it was only for editing files, writting shell scripts and write small Perl script.
 So i never needed the auto-complete logic for this job. but soon as code started to grow big i learned that i need an IDE and Vim *may* support this but its not my choice of tool for this.
 This is when i was working fully on Perl, First thing that i found was Komodo IDE from Active State.
-It was good but i my code never went beyond 3-4 files (*i was more into writing monolithic applications*).
+It was good but my code never went beyond 3-4 files (*i was more into writing monolithic applications*).
 This was back in 2008.

 I moved to my new job where I first time had to work with hundreds of files and it was fully on Linux without GUI.
 So no chance